syncfusion-content/asp.net-core-docs/aspnet-core/NuGet-Packages.md

 2. This will update the NuGet package to the latest version.
 You can double-click Add packages and choose the specific version.

-> Note: To update all the projects from solution, use update option in the solution level.
+N> To update all the projects from solution, use update option in the solution level.

 ### Using Package Manger Console